gridsome/gridsome.org/docs/images.md

 `<g-image>` automatically resizes image with the `width` attribute.
 The width you set will be the original width of the image.
 What you set is what you get.
 There is no fake resizing.

 ### Image cropping
 Image will crop if both `height` and `width` is set.
-The `fit` attribute will tell how cropping should behave.
+The `fit` attribute determines how cropping should behave.
 For example:

 ```html
 <g-image src="./image.png" width="500" height="500" fit="contain" />